Elmeri/kubernetes-deployment-example/README.md

 ## Task 2: Build your image and push it to docker hub

 First, let's open terminal and navigate to the root of the repository we want to build.
+If you have not created Docker Hub account you can create one at: https://hub.docker.com/signup .
 Then ensure you are logged in to Docker hub with

 ```
 docker login